nosrac77/Data-Structures-Fun/README.md

 #### Doubly Linked List

-**Overview** - The Doubly Linked List is an ADT comprised of one or more Nodes that "link" together by way of bilateral pointers.
+**Overview** - Essentially a Singly Linked List with additional pointers, the Doubly Linked List is an ADT comprised of one or more Nodes that "link" together by way of bilateral pointers.
+Similar data structures include the Queue and the Singly Linked List.

 **Doubly Linked List Operations** - An implementation of a Doubly Linked List should support the following operations:

-- **Insert**
+- **Insert** - Adds a new Node containing the given data to the Doubly Linked List.
+This new Node must become the list's new head (and in some cases, the list's tail) in order to preserve the integrity of the list.

 **References:**
 - 1 - [Wikipedia](https://en.wikipedia.org/wiki/Abstract_data_type)